hychn/hychn.github.io/md/gradschool/Application.md

       * ECNet is an evolutionary context-integrated deep learning framework for protein engineering

 * [University of Texas at Austin](http://goapplytexas.org/)
+  *  Additionally, applicants are exempt from the requirement if they possess a bachelor’s degree from a U.S. institution or a qualifying country.
+  * Letters of Rec, Statement of Purpose
   * [Info](https://www.cs.utexas.edu/graduate/prospective-students/apply) Dec 15
   * [Faculty](https://ml.utexas.edu/research-areas/faculty/reinforcement-learning)
   * [Qiang Liu](https://www.cs.utexas.edu/~lqiang/)